Verifying the Image Installed on a Machine

 ## vx-iso

-The system hash can also be computed from outside the application, using a vx-iso USB drive as described under [preparing-usb-drives-for-imaging](https://docs.voting.works/vxsuite-tdp-v4/software-installation/imaging-machines/preparing-usb-drives-for-imaging "mention").
+The system hash can also be computed from outside the application, using a vx-iso USB drive as described under [Preparing USB Drives for Imaging](/vxsuite-tdp-v4/software-installation/imaging-machines/preparing-usb-drives-for-imaging.md).
 After booting from the drive, simply select the option to "Compute System Hash".